wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_data_locality.md

 **[A.3.4.q3.1]** Say we execute this workflow at a compute site that hosts a 2-core hosts, with cores computing at
 100 Gflop/sec.
 All data is read/written from/to a remote
 storage site.
 How many MB are read/written in total?
+Show your work, giving an expression as a sum of terms.

 **[A.3.4.q3.2]** Say that the read/write data rate for the remote storage site is 200 MB/sec (which, as we know from the simulation above, could be well below the actual bandwidth).
-What is the workflow execution time? *Hint: be careful about how the two blue tasks split the bandwidth.*
+What is the workflow execution time?
+Show your work, estimating I/O and compute times for all tasks. *Hint: be careful about how the two blue tasks split the bandwidth.*

 **[A.3.4.q3.3]** We now have local storage at the compute site, with data access rate 500 MB/sec.
 What is the workflow execution time now?
 What is the parallel efficiency?
+Show your work, using the same approach as in the previous question.